 Representation ~ Soft Punk is dedicated to identity and gender equity amongst our contributors.
 We stand proudly as an ally to women, the LGBTQIA+ community, BIPOC individuals, as well as those disenfranchised anywhere in the world.
 We believe in cultivating the world we hope to exist in, and diversity is a core tenet of that world.

 Giving Back ~ The Soft Punk Mutual Aid Program is committed to supporting the tireless work of nonprofits and NGOs in New York, Los Angeles, Philadelphia, London, and Berlin.
 Each quarter, we donate a percentage of our revenue to grassroots, communal initiatives in our communities.
 Additionally, we will maintain communal resources to both provide our patrons with information on businesses worth supporting and communal services available on a bartered basis.
+Our our most recent gift was given to the Mermaids Foundation in the UK.

 Stewardship ~ At every opportunity, Soft Punk prints our work in the most environmentally sustainable way within our means.
 A good magazine means very little with no planet to read it on.